 - The most commonly treated cancers were breast, lung, colon-rectal, prostate, blood and bone marrow.

 - Throughout 2017, we had more than 50 active clinical trials.

 Disease Management Teams – Lehigh Valley Cancer Institute aligned with Memorial Sloan Kettering (MSK) Cancer Center to initiate site-specific disease management teams (DMTs).
 Each DMT is comprised of clinicians who specialize in a particular type of cancer care.
 Our clinical providers work closely with their MSK counterparts, including on individual patient cases.

 Elite clinical trials – Lehigh Valley Cancer Institute offers access to many limited cancer clinical trials including new kidney cancer clinical trials

 Revolutionizing melanoma care – Groundbreaking treatments for melanoma found only at Lehigh Valley Cancer Institute

 Radiation immunotherapy – This precise technique enhances immune system response by ‘dose painting’ radiation at center of tumor.

-Mobile mammography coach – Our new mammography coach debuted this year.
+Mobile mammography coach – Our new mobile mammography coach debuted this year.
 This specially designed vehicle has the same breast imaging technology as offered by Breast Health Services, but in this case the imaging technology is placed inside a state-of-the-art mobile unit.
-With the mammography coach, we can bring screening mammogram to women around the region.
+With the mobile mammography coach, we can bring screening mammogram to women around the region.